Incorporating culture and compassion to help build a better future

 What is CASAs role in the child welfare system?

-“It is important to value family, culture and the community of the children impacted by the child welfare system,” says Kimberly C. Barnes, Executive Director at CASA.
-“Therefore, CASA for Douglas County is intentional about prioritizing the recruitment of advocates to reflect the children we serve.”
+“It is important to value family, culture, and the community of the children impacted by the child welfare system,” says Kimberly C. Barnes, Executive Director.
+“Therefore, CASA for Douglas County is intentional about prioritizing the recruitment of Volunteer Advocates to reflect the children we serve.”